civican/legisinfo/44-1/bills/C-69/bill_text.md

     is the number of days in the taxation year during which the taxpayer is a qualifying journalism organization; and

-    **that begins after 2022**, means the lesser of
+    that begins after 2022, means the lesser of

     the amount determined by the formula

-    is the lesser of 365 and the number of days in the taxation year **during** which the taxpayer is a qualifying journalism organization, and
+    is the lesser of 365 and the number of days in the taxation year during which the taxpayer is a qualifying journalism organization, and

     the amount determined by the formula